 To address it effectively, organizations need clarity.
 Many data-related terms are used loosely or interchangeably, but the differences between storage, access, responsibility, and jurisdiction are decisive.
 Without a clear understanding of these distinctions, data sovereignty remains an ambition rather than an actionable strategy.

-Crucially, this does not require organizations to bring everything in-house or running their own infrastructure.
+Crucially, this does not require organizations to bring everything in-house or run their own infrastructure.
 It’s about maintaining effective control, transparency, and enforceability, even when using external service providers.

-As such, it forms a key pillar of Europe’s broader digital sovereignty agenda, which extends beyond data control to include operational, technological, and legal independence.
+As such, data sovereignty forms a key pillar of Europe’s broader digital sovereignty agenda, which extends beyond data control to include operational, technological, and legal independence.

 Data sovereignty vs. data residency vs. data localization